 The district has heterogeneous residential areas.
 Bordering on Müggelsee, Dämeritzsee and the river Dahme in the south and east one will find beautiful settlements of old mansions.
 One of Köpenick’s most favored residential areas is Friedrichshagen.
 Part of the area northwest of Müggelsee is characterized by glamorous houses in the Wilhelminian style and art nouveau.
 Grünau and Wendenschloss are predominated by single-family houses, cottages and mansion on broad sites.
 Exclusive residential quarters are located right at the east waterfront of the river Dahme and old town.

-The housing and real estate market in Köpenick was relatively calm in 2017.
-The general price increase per square meter of living space was about 11 percent for residential properties.
-In the district of Friedrichshagen, we recorded a year-on-year increase in square meter prices of almost 20 percent, in Grünau around 25 percent, the strongest increase, with a slight decline in transaction numbers.
-New construction activities in Köpenick are high.
+The housing and real estate market in Köpenick is currently running relatively calm.
+In 2017, the price increase per square meter of living space was about 9.5 percent for residential properties, with a similar trend in 2018: in the Friedrichshagen district, we measure about 20 percent, and in Grünau, at around 25 percent, the strongest increase, with a slight decline in transaction numbers.
+New construction activity in Köpenick is high.
 In 2017, demand for Köpenicker's new properties, which cover an area of between 60 and 80 square metres, was around 30 percent higher than in the previous year.
 The number of apartments on sale in Köpenick is currently declining, just like the Berlin average.

 Evolution of the real estate market in Berlin Köpenick